mjholtzem/Asteroids-Deluxe-Job-Application-Assignment-/README.md

  - Object pooling.
 Decided to skip it for this project to prioritize features but ideally all Instantiations would be replaced with object pooling and everything would be pre-seeded to avoid any allocations at runtime
  - GetComponent calls.
 I was mostly able to avoid these but there are a few hanging around.
 I would maybe cache these components somewhere keyed by their gameobject for allocation free access.
 At the end of the day though this is not a huge deal
  - Leaderboards.
 Pretty important to the arcade game but unfortunatley didn't have time for it.
+ - Controls: Would have liked to update to the new Input Manager and do the controls better.
+Adding controller support and maybe even touch-screen support